Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

 The residency permit is valid for 2 years.

-There are 2 types of visas that work as pathways towards obtaining a residency permit in Portugal.
+There are 2 types of visas that work as pathways toward obtaining a residency permit in Portugal.

 - The Portugal D2 Visa (also known as the Portugal Migrant Entrepreneur or Independent Worker Visa); and